GennaroCecco/iTeam/README.md

 # iTeam

-iTeam is a project that deals with the creation of an artificial intelligence, capable of creating teams of employees based on the requirements of the project that has to be carried out.
+iTeam is a project for FIA (**Fondamenti di Intelligenza Artificiale** that stands for *Foundaments of Artificial Intelligence*), a course of the Department of Computer Science of the Università di Salerno, that deals with the creation of an artificial intelligence, capable of creating teams of employees based on the requirements of the project that has to be carried out.
 This project is built upon [Agency Formation](https://github.com/SystemFormation/AgencyFormation).

 ## Developers